rarutyun/iso_cpp_papers/numeric_ranges_algorithms/numeric_ranges_algorithms.md

 Section 5.1 of P2760R1 states:

-> One thing is clear: `ranges::reduce` should *not* take a default binary operation *nor* a default initial parameter.
+> One thing is clear: `ranges::reduce` should *not* take a default binary operation *nor* a default initial [value] parameter.
 The user needs to supply both.

 This motivates the following convenience wrappers: